-Private Health Facilities Association applauds NHIA’s rapid Claims Payments
+Private Health Facilities Association applauds NHIA’s rapid claims payments

-President of the Private Health Facilities Association Ghana, Donkor Boakye Samuel has lauded the National Health Insurance Authority (NHIA’s) latest rapid Claims Payments.
+President of the Private Health Facilities Association of Ghana, Mr. Donkor Boakye Samuel, has lauded the National Health Insurance Authority’s (NHIA) latest rapid Claims Payments.

-Speaking in an interview on the sidelines after a meeting with Executive Management at the NHIA Head Office in Accra, he remarked, “NHIA has done really well in terms of Claims payments in this COVID and elections year.
-In the past, in an election year, we were left with 12 months unpaid Claims, we thank the government.”
+Speaking in an interview on the sidelines after a meeting with Executive Management at the NHIA Head Office in Accra, he remarked, “NHIA have done really well in terms of Claims payments in this COVID and elections year.
+In the past, in an election year, we were left with 12 months unpaid Claims but now we thank the government.”

 “We have received 50 percent up to March.
 Even the year has not ended, we are in September and we have been paid up to March 2020.
 It is a credit to them and we hope that more will come and this will continue so that we can all help in achieving Universal Health Coverage.”